hgurmendi/cfptt-coq/README.md

 # cfptt-coq

-Assignments and exams for the course Construcción Formal de Programas en Teoría de Tipos.
+Assignments, material, and exams for the course Construcción Formal de Programas en Teoría de Tipos (Formal Construction of Programs in Type Theory).